Wisconsin vs. Army NCAA Football Odds, Plays and Insights | October 16, 2021

 - Army's games this year have gone over the total in three out of five opportunities (60%).

-- When Army puts up more than 20.4 points, it is 2-2 against the spread and 4-0 overall.
+- Army is 2-2 against the spread and 4-0 overall in games when it records more than 20.4 points.

-- When Army amasses more than 217.8 yards, the team is 2-3 against the spread and 4-1 overall.
+- In games that Army picks up over 217.8 yards, the team is 2-3 against the spread and 4-1 overall.

 - The Black Knights have three giveaways this season, while the Badgers have three takeaways .